romshark/tik/README.md

 generated ICU:

 ```
-And so the journey began, {userName} had embarked onto the ship.
+And so the journey began, {var0} had embarked onto the ship.
 ```

 #### String Placeholders with Gender and Pluralization